Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 No matter how well you know your dog, do not attempt to treat your dog’s aggression yourself.
 Prompt professional intervention can keep your dog’s behavior from escalating and prevent harm to yourself, your family, other people and animals.

-Why Is My Dog Aggressive?
+Why is My Dog Aggressive?

 This question requires an examination by your veterinarian or an assessment by a qualified behaviorist.
 They can identify your dog’s triggers and explain what next steps are in addressing the aggressive behavior.